ShahbazCoder1/QuizBot/README.md

 ## License

-The QuizBot project is licensed under the Apache License, Version 2.0.
+The QuizBot project is licensed under the GPLv3 License.
 See the [LICENSE](LICENSE) file for more information.